 Civic and Community Engagement | Family, Life Course, and Society | Inequality and Stratification | Rural Sociology

 Keeler, Lorraine, "Sem Terrinhas No More: The Place of Second Generation MST Settlers in the Agrarian Reform Movement Sem Terrinhas Não Mais: A Posição da Segunda Geração dos Assentados do MST no Movimento de Reforma Agrária" (2011).
 Independent Study Project (ISP) Collection.
-Paper 1210.
+1210.